-RA+1 is set and CPC waits for a zero quantity to re-appear.
-If the auto-recall bit was set, CPC executes step 2 above as a subroutine.
-CPC then exits with X1 containing zero if no abnormal conditions were encountered; otherwise, X1 contains the value from FET word 1 (lfn + 0).
+RA+1 is set and the CPC waits for a zero quantity to reappear.
+If the auto-recall bit was set, CPC executes step 2, preceding, as a subroutine.
+CPC then exits with X1 containing zero if no abnormal conditions (error code in FET equals zero) were encountered; otherwise, X1 contains the value from FET word 1 (lfn + 0).